About the Transatlantic Council on Migration

 Launched in 2008, the Transatlantic Council is an initiative of the Migration Policy Institute in Washington, DC, convened by MPI Co-Founder Demetrios Papademetriou.
-The Council’s work is generously supported by the following foundations and governments: Open Society Foundations, Carnegie Corporation of New York, the Calouste Gulbenkian Foundation, and the governments of Australia, Canada, Germany, Norway, and Sweden.
+The Council’s work is generously supported by the following foundations and governments: Open Society Foundations, Carnegie Corporation of New York, the Calouste Gulbenkian Foundation, and the governments of Australia, Canada, Germany, the Netherlands, Norway, and Sweden.

 For more information on the Transatlantic Council on Migration, please contact MPI International Program Associate Director Natalia Banulescu-Bogdan at 202-266-1923 or email@example.com.